anArkitek/ddim/README.md

 # Denoising Diffusion Implicit Models (DDIM)

+## ZHIWEN

+This branch is modified such that DDP (DistributedDataParallel) is supported.
+The modifications happen in three parts:

+    1. The training part
+    2. The EMA part
+    3. The Sampling part

 [Jiaming Song](http://tsong.me), [Chenlin Meng](http://cs.stanford.edu/~chenlin) and [Stefano Ermon](http://cs.stanford.edu/~ermon), Stanford

 Implements sampling from an implicit model that is trained with the same procedure as [Denoising Diffusion Probabilistic Model](https://hojonathanho.github.io/diffusion/), but costs much less time and compute if you want to sample from it (click image below for a video demo):